Hello & Welcome

 Posted in Economic development, Labour issues, occupation, skills training, Women & Development

-Tagged Bangladesh, Clean clothes Campaign, corporate accountability, EPZs, Ethical Trade Initiative, EU, factory collapse, Fai Wear Foundation, Fair Labor Association, garment industry, ILO, ILO Conventions, international labour standards, labour inspection, NGOs, safety and health, Social Accountability International, Sri Lanka, trade preference system, workplace accidents
+Tagged Bangladesh, Clean clothes Campaign, corporate accountability, EPZs, Ethical Trade Initiative, EU, factory collapse, Fair Labor Association, Fair Wear Foundation, garment industry, ILO, ILO Conventions, international labour standards, labour inspection, NGOs, safety and health, Social Accountability International, Sri Lanka, trade preference system, workplace accidents

 Leave a comment